-1. Why pay an annual fee?
+1. Why do I pay an annual fee?

 To teach in schools throughout Australia and New Zealand, teachers must be registered by a relevant teacher registration authority.
 Arrangements are essentially the same in all jurisdictions, and all registration authorities rely on fees to meet their costs.